heichblatt/heichblatt.github.io/_posts/2015-09-27-tarsnap-on-centos-7.md

     /usr/local/bin/tarsnap-keygen --keyfile /root/tarsnap.key --user YOUR_USER_ID --machine MACHINE_ID

-Copy the key to a save location, otherwise you cannot access the backup data in case of loss of this key.
+Copy the key to a safe location, otherwise you cannot access the backup data in case of loss of this key.

 Create cronjobs like this one: